Al-Qurnah

 Al-Qurnah (Kurnah or Qurna, meaning connection/joint in Arabic) is a town in southern Iraq about 74 km northwest of Basra, that lies within the conglomeration of Nahairat.
 Qurna is located at the confluence point of the Tigris and Euphrates rivers to form the Shatt al-Arab waterway.
-Local folklore holds Qurnah to have been the original site of biblical paradise, the Garden of Eden and location of the Tree of Knowledge.
+Local folklore holds Qurnah to have been the original site of biblical paradise, the Garden of Eden, and location of the Tree of Knowledge.

 History

 Local folklore holds Qurnah to have been the site of the Garden of Eden and the location of a city built by general Seleucus Nicator I. An ancient tree is celebrated locally and shown to the tourists as the actual Tree of Knowledge of the Bible.
 The tree died some time ago and replacement trees were planted.
 The tomb of Ezra is also described to be nearby and found further upstream on the river Tigris.

 In 1855, Al Qurnah was the site of the Qurnah Disaster, in which local tribes attacked and sank a convoy of a ship and rafts carrying 240 cases of antiquities discovered by Victor Place's mission to Khorsabad, Rawlinson's to Kuyunjik and Fresnel's to Babylon.
 The loss of priceless antiquities was a notable disaster for those researching the antiquities of the region.
 Subsequent efforts to recover antiquities lost in the Qurnah Disaster, including a Japanese expedition in 1971-2, were largely unsuccessful.

 The town experienced the Battle of Qurna during the Mesopotamian Campaign of World War I, when the British defeated Ottoman troops who had retreated from Basra in 1914.
 The Battle of Qurna secured the British front line in Southern Mesopotamia, thereby protecting Basra and the oil refineries at Abadan in Persia (now Iran).

 In 1977, Thor Heyerdahl sailed a reed boat from al Qurnah to show that migration between Mesopotamia with the Indus Valley civilization was possible.
 The voyage proved complicated because of the wars in the region and the vessel was eventually lost off Djibouti.

-After the First Gulf War (1991), the Iraqi government under Saddam Hussein diverted river water away from the local marshes causing them to be completely desiccated.
+After the First Gulf War (1991), the Iraqi government under Saddam Hussein diverted river water away from the local marshes causing them to become completely desiccated.
 The wetlands have since shrunk to 58% of their pre-drainage area and are projected to drop below 50%.
 This loss has also been a result of Turkish and Iranian damming of the Tigris and Euphrates rivers.
 The UN has reported that the combined volume of these rivers has been reduced by 60%.
 These developments are said to have made the area more vulnerable to degradation and desertification.